9.3 Exchanges between young people and policy-makers on global issues

 - Promoting cultural diversity and intercultural understanding,

 - Environmental Protection.

 Western Balkans Youth Cooperation Platform is a regional youth platform implemented by Cooperation and Development Institute (CDI), together with the umbrella youth organizations of the six Western Balkans Countries including the National Youth Council of Serbia - KOMS.
-The aim of the platform is to promote youth connectivity in the Balkans by offering a tailor-made space for youngsters from the region where they meet, plan, organise, implement and voice up their action.
+The aim of the platform is to promote youth connectivity in the Balkans by offering a tailor-made space for young people from the region where they meet, plan, organise, implement and voice their actions.